10 Food Prep Efficiency Hacks Every Busy Kitchen Learns Eventually

 5. Clean as You Work

-Clutter slows down movement and increases stress.
-Clearing scraps, washing utensils, and wiping surfaces during downtime keeps the workspace organized.
+Clutter slows movement and adds stress.
+Picking up scraps, washing utensils, and wiping counters during breaks keeps the workspace clear.

 6. Organize Storage Strategically

-Efficiency extends beyond the counter.
-An organized fridge and pantry reduce decision fatigue and searching time.
-Store frequently used ingredients at eye level.
-Group similar items together.
-Clearly label containers with contents and dates.
+Efficiency goes beyond the countertop.
+A tidy fridge and pantry save time and reduce mistakes.
+Keep frequently used ingredients at eye level.
+Group similar items together and clearly label containers with their contents and dates.

 7. Build Multi-Use Components